Special Enrollment and Qualifying Life Events

 The Special Enrollment Period is determined by the type of qualifying life event.
 In most cases, you will have 60 days after the qualifying life event to enroll in or make changes to a health plan.

-Certain life events, like moving into the AmeriHealth New Jersey coverage area, allows you to apply for a health plan up to 60 days before and after this qualifying life event.
+Certain life events, like moving into the AmeriHealth New Jersey coverage area, allows you to apply for a health plan up to 60 days before a qualifying life event.
 If you are losing health care coverage provided by an employer, you will have up to 60 days before and after this qualifying life event to enroll in a health plan.

 For the following Qualifying Life Events, please visit healthcare.gov: